In this article

 Step 3: Assign account numbers and names

-Step 4: Organize accounts into groups
+Step 4: Organize by account type

-Step 5: Set up Your COA template
+Step 5: Set up your COA template

 Step 6: Review and update regularly